islam-sobhi/MyLaravelBlog/readme.md

 </p>

 ## About this project :

-Advantages of this project: -
+**Advantages of this project: -**

-1)	The Google Account or Facebook account login page.
+1. The Google Account or Facebook account login page.
-2)	The Forgotten Password page to send the password reset link.
+2. The Forgotten Password page to send the password reset link.
-3)	Control Panel: It includes:
+3. Control Panel: It includes:

-	Every Admin has a control panel.
+-    Every Admin has a control panel.
-	Control the personal page of the user.
+- 	Control the personal page of the user.
-	Control the display of stickers
+- 	Control the display of stickers
-	Control the display of posters
+- 	Control the display of posters
-	 Add and delete mail sections
+- 	 Add and delete mail sections
-	 Add and delete tags
+- 	 Add and delete tags

-4)	Home Page to post posts, and users can comment using their email.
+4. Home Page to post posts and users can comment using their email.

-	And users  can also search for any post by tag name, post name or post category
+- And users  can also search for any post by tag name, post name or post category

-And many options
+**And many options**

-Enjoy ^_^
+**Enjoy ^_^**